Freedeck/.github/profile/README.md

-## Hi there 👋, I'm Susdeck.
+## Hi there 👋, I'm Freedeck.
-Susdeck is an open-source alternative to the Stream Deck that replaces any device of yours with a personal macro pad!
+Susdeck (Being renamed to Freedeck) is an open-source alternative to the Stream Deck that replaces any device of yours with a personal macro pad!

 ## What does a Susdeck do?
 Susdeck presses keys on your keyboard like a Stream Deck.

-Your computer will host a server on port 3000, and you'll need to go to {LocalIP}:3000 on any web browser/device to start using it.
+Your computer will host a server on port 5754 (configurable), and you'll need to go to {LocalIP}:5754 on any web browser/device to start using it.

 Companion **will** launch alongside the Susdeck server.